srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_COTS/source/index.rst

 For this implementation the following equipment is used:

-	- DEll XPS13 with Ubuntu 20.04 LTS
+	- Dell XPS13 with Ubuntu 20.04 LTS
 	- srsRAN 22.04 & Open5GS
 	- B200-mini USRP running over USB3
 	- OnePlus Nord 5G with a Sysmocom USIM